Almohad Caliphate: Calligraphy and manuscripts

 The Almohad dynasty embraced a style of cursive Maghrebi script known today as "Maghrebi thuluth" as an official style used in manuscripts, coinage, documents, and architecture.
-However, the more angular Kufic script was still used, albeit in a reworked form in Qur'an epigraphy, and was seen detailed in silver in some colophons.Bongianino, Umberto (18 May 2021).
-Untold Stories of Maghrebi Qur'ans (12th-14th centuries) (Lecture).
+However, the more angular Kufic script was still used, albeit in a reworked form in Qur'an epigraphy, and was seen detailed in silver in some colophons.
 The Maghrebi thuluth script, frequently written in gold, was used to give emphasis when standard writing, written in rounded Maghrebi mabsūt script, was considered insufficient.
 Maghrebi mabsūt of the al-Andalus region during the 12th to 14th centuries was characterized by elongated lines, stretched out curves, and the use of multiple colors for vocalizations, as derived from the people of Medina.

 Scribes and calligraphers of the Almohad period also started to illuminate words and phrases in manuscripts for emphasis, using gold leaf and lapis lazuli.
 While much of the script was written in black or brown ink, the use of polychromy for diacritical text and vocalizations also marked a departure from previous caliphates' calligraphic styles.
 Blue dots were used to indicate elif, orange dots denoted hamza, and yellow semicircles to marked shaddah.
 Separate sets of verses were denoted by various medallions, with distinctive designs for each set.
 For example, sets of five verses were ended with bud-like medallions while sets of ten were marked by circular medallions, all of which were typically painted in gold.
 Manuscripts attributed to this caliphate were characterized by interlacing geometric or recti-curvilinear illuminations, and abstract vegetal artwork and large medallions were often present in the margins and as thumbnails.
 Composite floral finials were also frequently used in decorating the margins and corners of the page.
 Color schemes focused on primarily using gold, white, and blue, with accentuating elements in red or pink.